Double-Bracket Master Equations: Phase-Space Representation and Classical Limit: Examples

 For an initial Gaussian wavepacket in phase space, the $\order{\hbar^2}$ quantum term is expected to introduce negative values in the Wigner function, which is an indicator of non-classical behavior \cite{lutkenhaus1995nonclassical, Kenfack:2004ges}.
 It is known that the decoherence terms suppress these negative values, indicating the emergence of classicality \cite{strandberg2019numerical}.
 We next use a resource monotone called Wigner Logarithmic Negativity $\mathcal W$, defined as

 to capture the negativity in the Wigner function.
 This probe captures the ``quantum-ness'' of the system and is closely related to its stabilizerness~\cite{goto2022probing}.
+For a normalized Wigner function $W(x,p)$, $\mathcal{W}$ is positive iff there exists a finite region $\Omega$ such that $W(x,p)\vert_{x,p \in \Omega} < 0$.
 Figure \ref{fig:Wig_neg} shows how the Wigner logarithmic negativity evolves for different parameter values.
 As expected, there are no negative values without the quantum correction, and the decoherence term eventually suppresses the negative values.
 We define the time of classical emergence $t_c$ as the instant when the total negative area of the Wigner function reaches zero; see also \cite{Xu25}.
 Figure \ref{fig:Wig_neg} also shows $t_c$ for different values of the parameters $\gamma$ and $\Gamma$.

 We observe that the presence of the classical term from the anticommutator part delays the emergence of classicality in the Wigner function.
 From the differential equation, it follows that the classical term amplifies or dampens the Wigner function depending on the relative sign of $(H^2 - \langle H^2 \rangle$) at each point in the phase space.
 It acts as a multiplicative factor and thus cannot generate negative values in the Wigner function.
 However, it can amplify the negative values introduced by the quantum contribution and help to maintain them longer against decoherence.
 The balanced gain/loss contribution in the evolution equation provides a mechanism to delay the quantum-to-classical transition in phase space.
 The negativity of the Wigner function can also be used as a resource for quantum computation \cite{pashayan2015estimating, albarelli2018resource}.
 Prolonged negativity indicates that the anti-Hermitian noise in the Hamiltonian (which results in the double anticommutator term in the quantum master equation) can act as a resource for quantum advantage.
 An experimental approach to measuring the Wigner function, as demonstrated in \cite{smithey1993measurement, nogues2000measurement}, can be used to verify the numerical observation.
 In Fig. \ref{fig:Wig_neg_Lambda}, we plot the Wigner logarithmic negativity $\mathcal{W}$ for different strengths of the nonlinear term parameterized by $\kappa$.
 We note that the peak of $\mathcal{W}$ is higher on average for a larger coupling strength.
 Increasing the strength of the decoherence term with $\gamma$ (moving below the grid) suppresses the Wigner negativity.
 However, increasing $\Gamma$ (moving towards the right in the grid) enhances the negative regions and helps them to last longer against decoherence.